 If you thought that scene kids were a relic of our mid-2000s past, think again.
 Like red eyeshadow and hair-clipped fringes, scene kids are the latest noughties style icon to resurface in 2019.

-You could argue that scene style began as a reaction to the beauty industry and the unattainable, exclusionary standards of attractiveness rife in the noughties.
+The iconic scene style began as a reaction to the beauty industry and the unattainable, exclusionary standards of attractiveness rife in the noughties.
 Along with emo, its sister subculture, scene provided a niche for teen outcasts and rebels to express themselves outside of these narrow expectations.

 The original scene kid lived in a time before smart phones.
 The connection to the worldwide scene community came through the channels of MySpace and MSN, where many scene kids actually built their social media empires.
-Notable alumni from the scene era include Audrey Kitching and Jeffree Star.
+Notable alumni from the era include Audrey Kitching and Jeffree Star.

 MySpace provided the perfect place for kids to hang out online.
 Each page was completely customisable.
 Music could be chosen to play on the page, with each user’s “MySpace song” an integral part of their online identity.
-Backgrounds of leopard print or black and white checkers were desirable.
+Backgrounds of leopard print or black and white checkers were absolutely necessary.
 In those days, a basic knowledge of html would get you far.

 But since the death of MySpace, scene as a true subculture has been lying dormant for years.
-Until now.

 The TikTok app allows users to create short music and lip-sync videos of 3 to 15 seconds, and short looping videos of 3 to 60 seconds.
 In 2018, TikTok became the most downloaded app in the U.S.